DonaldET3/tools_POSIX/README.md

 <br />

 ## merge
 Accepts a filename from the command line.
-The filename must contain hash symbols where the file number is.
+The filename can contain hash symbols where the file number is.
 The merged file is written to stdout.